Digital-Data-Co/forge-docs/src/user-guide/projects/runners.md

 1. A Forge Pro license
 2. A separate server for running the runner
-3. Network connectivity between the runner and Forge UI
+3. Network connectivity between the runner and Forge
-4. Proper configuration on both the Forge UI and runner servers
+4. Proper configuration on both the Forge and runner servers

 <!-- ### Configuration

-1. **Forge UI Configuration**
+1. **Forge Configuration**

 2. **Runner Setup** -->